AdamJDuggan/simple-context-state/simple-context-state/Readme.md

 </code></pre>
 <br/>
 <h4>4.
 Access the errors store and pending store with two simple hooks</h4>
-<p>All actions are wrapped in a pending state and errors state so at anytime you can see which actions are loading, which have resolved and which have failed. useSimplePending() returns an array of action names. useSimpleErrors() returns an array of objects which each have a type and message.</p>
+<p>asyncActions are automatially wrapped in a pending state and errors state so at anytime you can see which actions are loading, which have resolved and which have failed. useSimplePending() returns an array of action names. useSimpleErrors() returns an array of objects which each have a type and message.</p>
 <pre><code>
-// Will get all errors from the errors store const errors = useSimpleErrors();
+// Will get all/any errors from the errors store const errors = useSimpleErrors();
 <br/>
+// Passing the name of a store with return all actions from that store
-// Get all actions from the products store and auth store which are pending const pending = useSimplePending("auth", "products");
+// This will get all actions from the products store and/or auth store which are pending const pending = useSimplePending("auth", "products");
 <br/>
+// Passing the name of an action with check the store for that action
-// Checks the errors store for these two actions from the auth store const errors = useSimpleErrors("auth_login", "products_get");
+// Checks the errors store for to see if either/both of these actions from the auth store have failed const errors = useSimpleErrors("auth_login", "products_get");
 </code></pre>